Yorko/mlcourse.ai/README.md

 </div>

 [mlcourse.ai](https://mlcourse.ai) is an open Machine Learning course by [OpenDataScience (ods.ai)](https://ods.ai/), led by [Yury Kashnitsky (yorko)](https://yorko.github.io/).
 Having both a Ph.D. degree in applied math and a Kaggle Competitions Master tier, Yury aimed at designing an ML course with a perfect balance between theory and practice.
-Thus, you go through math formulae in lectures, and practice with Kaggle Inclass competitions.
+Thus, the course meets you with math formulae in lectures, and a lot of practice in a form of assignments and  Kaggle Inclass competitions.
 Currently, the course is in a **self-paced mode**.
-Check out a thorough [Roadmap](roadmap) guiding you through the self-paced mlcourse.ai.
-The Russian version of the course is resurrected and will be led by [Petr Ermakov](https://www.linkedin.com/in/ermakovpetr/).
-If you speak Russian, please refer to [this Open ML course](https://ods.ai/tracks/open-ml-course) launching on Feb 1st, 2022.
+Here we guide you through the self-paced [mlcourse.ai](https://mlcourse.ai).

 __Bonus:__
 Additionally, you can purchase a Bonus Assignments pack with the best non-demo versions of [mlcourse.ai](https://mlcourse.ai/) assignments.
 Select the ["Bonus Assignments" tier](https://www.patreon.com/ods_mlcourse).
 Refer to the details of the deal on the main page [mlcourse.ai](https://mlcourse.ai/).